 The S Corporation has exploded in popularity, because of its tax advantages for a small business owner.
 As in a C Corporation, owners of an S Corporation do not expose their personal assets in the event that the company needs to be liquidated or if it cannot meet its financial obligations with business assets.

 As stated above, LLCs have grown in popularity over the past several years because, like S-Corporations, they allow the owners to protect their personal assets, offer tax advantages, and are exceptionally flexible.
 The LLC offers liability protection similar to that of an S Corporation.

-When focusing only on the difference in liability to owners, it may seem obvious which structure or structures are “the best.”
+When focusing only on the difference in liability to owners, it may seem obvious which structure is “the best.”
 However, when considering the other factors such as taxation, management, and record-keeping, it becomes clear that no one structure is always superior, and each case is dependent on the goals, operations, and preferences of the individual business and its owners.
-There is no “one size fits all” solution when it comes to selecting the best business structure for each unique business.
-Make your selection only after understanding each structure and how they apply to your business and seek the advice of trusted advisors.
+There is no “one size fits all” solution when it comes to selecting the best business structure for each unique business, you must hire a professional in order to decide what’s best for your business.
+Make your selection only after understanding each structure and how they apply to your business and seek the advice of trusted business insolvency specialists.
 This is truly one of those times when a little more time and attention at the outset will save a world of regret and expense down the line.

 GDP Business Blog